ViralTexts/gtr-clusters/clusters/18730206-sn85033395-WhatToDoInCaseOfAccident.md

 <table style="width: 100%;"><tr><td style="width: 50%">

-Professor Wilder gives these short rules for action in case
 of accident: For dust in the eyes, avoid rubbing, dash water
 into them.
 Remove cinders, etc., with the round point of a
 lead pencil.
 Remove insects from the ear by tepid water;